PedroPachucaHerrera/Practical-application-II/README.md

 In contrast, our analysis shows the following features have a negative impact on the price of the car

- -Fuel: this feature has the most negative impact on the price of the car
+ - Fuel: this feature has the most negative impact on the price of the car
- -Age: this feature is the second largest feature with a negative impact on the car price
+ - Age: this feature is the second largest feature with a negative impact on the car price
- -Odometer: the feature also has a significant negative impact on the price of the car
+ - Odometer: the feature also has a significant negative impact on the price of the car

 This analysis was conducted using the CRISP-DM Framework and we applied 3 regression models: linear regression, Ridge, and Lasso regression.
 Our models showed similar performance as shown below.